France’s Macron reappoints Sebastien Lecornu as prime minister

 Four days after he resigned as prime minister, Lecornu is returning to the post.

-France’s President Emmanuel Macron has reappointed Sebastien Lecornu as prime minister.
+France’s President Emmanuel Macron has reappointed Sebastien Lecornu as prime minister, days after he stepped down from the same post.

-Lecornu, who had stepped down from the same post on Monday, just weeks after taking office, is returning in a surprise move after days of negotiations aimed at ending a political impasse in the country.
+Lecornu, 39, whose resignation was accepted on Monday just weeks after he took office, is now tasked with forming a new cabinet, Macron’s office said in a statement on Friday.

 Recommended Storieslist of 3 items